 The event should have been planned effectively and attention given to the following issues:

-1. Risk assessment and suitability of the activity and the premises.
+1. Risk assessment and suitability of the activity/premises.

-3. Numbers of children or vulnerable adults involved.
+3. Numbers of children, young people or vulnerable adults involved.

 4. Transportation following good practice guidelines.

-This information to be sent to the Regional Safeguarding Officer PRIOR to the event being agreed for approval
+This information is to be sent to the DSO for approval PRIOR to the event being agreed.

-1. Vulnerable Adults: Any adult aged 18 or over who, due to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves.
+ii) Vulnerable adults: any adult aged 18 or over who, due to disability, mental function, age or illness or traumatic circumstances, may not be able to take care or protect themselves.